puppetlabs/puppetlabs-apache/README.md

 The Apache module's primary class, `apache`, guides the basic setup of Apache on your system.

-This is the class in which you will want to specify defaults, including default SSL information, for the majority of your virtual hosts.
-These defaults can be overridden for specific virtual hosts using a declaration of the `vhost` type.
+You may establish a default vhost in this class, the `vhost` class, or both.
+You may add additional vhost configurations for specific virtual hosts using a declaration of the `vhost` type.

 **Parameters within `apache`:**